oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 ![image-20200512153226101](images/image-020.png)

 The *API Gateway* will sit in front of the *Load Balancer* and will handle the requests from Internet.
 As It needs to be visible from the Internet, it has to be part of a Public Subnet and have associated an Public IP address.
-The OCI API Gateways can be deployed also in Private Subnets, being visible only from internal network, but in our case it has to serve public clients.
+The OCI API Gateways can be deployed also in Private Subnets, being visible only from internal network (in case you want to apply internal security rules, say to protect core systems) but in our case it will be used to serve public clients, so will be on a public internet facing network.

-As the *Load Balancer* will accept requests only coming from the *API Gateway* the simple way is to put it in a Private Subnet, without the need to have a Public IP address as before.
+As the *Load Balancer* will accept requests only coming from the *API Gateway* the normal approach is to put it in a Private Subnet, without the need to have a Public IP address as before.
+This has the additional benefit of reducing the number of public IP addresses you need (and thus reducing costs.)